 Happy fall, y’all!
-Now that we’ve reached the fourth quarter of 2020, it’s a good time to review the year to see if there are any goals we still want to work on before the ball drops.
-There are still more than eight weeks left until the end of the year, which is plenty of time to keep working on your current health goals!
+It’s a good time to review the year to see if there are any goals we still want to work on.
+There's still plenty of time left until the end of the year to keep working on your current health goals!
 Or, why wait until January when you can get a head start on new goals right now?
 Here’s my step-by-step plan for conquering your health goal, whatever it may be.

 Step One: RESILIENCE The quicker you can bounce back from falling off the wagon, the quicker you’ll get to your goal.
 1. Welcome “failure”: You’ll learn more from failing than from perfection.
 Your “failures” teach you what to do differently next time.
 When you look at it that way, setbacks are actually lessons instead of failures.
 2. Avoid the downward spiral: Be aware of how you talk to yourself.
 If you fell off the wagon, you don’t need to beat yourself up about it and tell yourself you’ll never get to where you want to be.
 If you make a mistake, assess what really happened and decide to do better next time.
 Don’t blow it up to be worse than it actually is.
 3. Look forward: No more ruminating about your mistake!
 Think about it just long enough to figure out what to do better next time and then move on.